roiceee/FormValidation/README.md

 # Form Validation

-Simple form validation project as a requirement for The Odin Project Curriculum
+Simple form validation project as a requirement for The Odin Project Curriculum.